 How much can you potentially make owning a vending machine business?

 Many variables affect how much your business will earn, and these variables can also affect the performance of individual machines.
 Factors like location, the inventory offered within a machine, how reliable the machine performs, and even the pricing of items will affect sales and profits.
 A machine in a prime location could bring in as much as $1,000 per week, but rates under $100 per week are more common for high-performing machines.

 Keep in mind that one of the advantages of the vending machine industry is that nothing is permanent.
 You can relocate machines to better locations and change your inventory until you find a setup that maximizes profit.

 Things to consider before starting a vending machine business

-There is a lot of misinformation online and elsewhere that a vending machine business is as easy as finding a location and then it just makes money on it’s own.
-To be successful, there is a lot of work finding profitable locations, managing relationships with the location owners and maintenance of the machines.
+There is a lot of misinformation online and elsewhere that a vending machine business is as easy as finding a location, and then it just makes money on its own.
+To be successful, there is a lot of work finding profitable locations, managing relationships with the machines’ location owners, and maintaining the machines.

 If you’re thinking of starting your own business but aren’t yet ready to leave full-time employment, the vending machine industry might be the right option for you.
-You can start (and probably should start) a vending machine business on a part-time basis.
+You can start (and probably should start) a vending machine business on a part-time basis with one or two machines.
+This way, you can learn more about the market and learn what products are popular, and to get a taste for how much work is involved.
 By reinvesting the profits from your first machine back into the business, you can grow the operation and purchase additional machines without having to invest significant amounts of money.

 When it comes to establishing agreements with local business owners so that you can install a vending machine, think about the benefits that you can offer the business or property owner.
 Preparing statistics on your other machines’ performance, offering an appealing percentage of your machine’s profits, or finding another creative incentive can all help to seal a contract.
 This might be one of the most important elements of running your business, so carefully think about why business owners should agree to let you bring in a machine.